git-mirror/wordpress-akismet/readme.txt

 * Track comment actions under 'Akismet Status' on the edit comment screen
 * Fix a few remaining deprecated function calls ( props Mike Glendinning )
+* Use HTTPS for the stats IFRAME when wp-admin is using HTTPS
+* Use the WordPress HTTP class if available

 = 2.4.0 =